ngucandy/docker-certbot-oci-lbaasfunc/README.md

-# docker-certbot-oci-lbaasfunc
+# docker-oci-lbaascertfunc
-Docker image for an OCI function to update an existing load balancer to a new certificate
+Docker image for an OCI function to update an existing load balancer with a new certificate